When were digital cameras popularized

 Throughout the 1990s, digital cameras became more accessible to the general public as companies like Sony, Nikon, and Canon introduced consumer-friendly models at more affordable price points.
 These cameras featured lower resolution sensors and compact designs, making them more convenient for everyday use.

-See also Best digital camera for sports photos
+See also Best digital camera for low light under 400

 The Digital Revolution